 4 to 9 days before your start date: $125.00

 Riding will continue rain or shine.
-We do ride in the rain.
+We do ride in the rain and someday you will too, maybe even in your class.
 Range exercises will be suspended only during periods of heavy rains, high winds, snow, or lightening.
 Rain suits are not provided.
 Please be prepared with weather proof outerwear, if necessary.

 No, you do not need your learner’s permit to take the Basic Rider Course (BRC).